 It Takes Just a Few Minutes to Start Your CNA Career

-The Duties of a Nursing Assistant
+The Function of a Certified Nursing Assistant

-- Administering basic services to patients
+- Administering basic care to patients

 - Measuring patient's vital signs